 - 1 Tablespoon active, dry yeast, reconstituted in ¼ cup warm water and 1 teaspoon sugar

 - 1 cup sugar

 - 3 egg yolks + 1 whole egg, lightly beaten

 - 1½ teaspoons salt

 - 1½ - 2 cups golden raisins, plumped in boiling water, drained, and dried on paper towels

 - 5½ cups all-purpose flour

 - In a small saucepan, scald 1 cup of milk.
 Remove from the heat.
 Add the butter in pieces to melt quickly.
-Add 1 cup of sugar and stir to dissolve.
 Set aside to cool.

 - In the bowl of your mixer, stir together 2 cups flour, the milk mixture, and the reconstituted yeast mixture.
 Stir together to make a sponge.
 Cover and let rise in a warm place for 15-20 minutes.